 Women’s health and diseases

-Research plays a key role in advancing both gender equality and women’s health.
-On behalf of the Swedish Government, Forte and the Swedish Research Council are carrying out a research initiative focused on women’s health and diseases.
+Research plays a significant role in advancing gender equality and women’s health.
+On behalf of the government, Forte and the Swedish Research Council are investing in long‑term research on women’s health and diseases.
+The first step in this initiative is the establishment of three research centres, which aim to promote sustained knowledge development through long‑term, sustainable research environments.

-There are many research needs, but Forte has chosen to focus on two main areas:
+There are many research needs in this field; the initiative focuses on two main areas:

-• Maternal health and equitable maternity care, including postnatal care
+• The health of pregnant women and equitable maternity care, including postpartum care

 Background to the initiative